ngandlau/learning/readme.md

 ## Notes from "Fluent Python"

+Notes and examples taken from [Fluent Python, 2nd Edition](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/).

 ### Chapter on _Strategy Pattern_

 "Often _concrete strategies_ have no internal state [which would be implemented using class attributes]; they only deal with data from the _context_.
-If that is the case, then by all means **use plain old functions instead of coding single-method classes implementing a single-method interfaces declared in yet another class**.
+If that is the case, then by all means **use plain old functions instead of coding single-method classes implementing a single-method interfaces declared in yet another class**."

 ```python
 # === Before: Strategy pattern with classes ===